TanzaniteBot/discord-akairo/README.md

 Open an issue or a pull request!
 Everyone is welcome to do so.
-Make sure to run `npm test` before committing.
+Make sure to run `yarn test` before committing.